adedner/dune-fempy/doc/nextsteps.rst

 .. todo::

-   Give some details on the Uzawa algorithm
+   Give some details on the Uzawa algorithm, add dune-fempy version and an algorithm implementation

 .. toctree::
    :maxdepth: 1